lolepezy/rpki-prover/README.md

 At the moment it is only the daemon written in Haskell and there's some work planned for the UI.

 Some of the decisions about the architecture and general flow are documented in ./doc/*.md files.
-The doc/TODO.md file includes all the currently planned issue fixes and improvements.
+Issues are tracked here https://github.com/lolepezy/rpki-prover/issues

 Currently implemented features are